Sequencing the apple genome

 The sequencing project: New Zealand’s role

 The apple genome was a collaborative effort between Italy, the USA, Belgium, France and New Zealand.
 Golden Delicious is a key apple variety in Italy, which is why it was chosen for sequencing.
-New Zealand scientists provided access to Golden Delicious trees, expertise in bioinformatics and a lot of hard work!
+New Zealand scientists provided access to Golden Delicious trees, in and a lot of hard work!

 The apple genome: lots of genes